mantishub/mantishub-docs/reporting_issues_via_email.rst

 The goal of the feature is to provide the ability for users to email their issue reports which would then be automatically added to MantisHub.

-This feature is in preview and is available to accounts on the gold plan.
+This feature is in preview and is available to accounts on the Platinum plan.

 Target Email Address
 --------------------